r23712/Front-end-Developer-Interview-Questions/README.md

 	* *Storing data in the DOM.
 I love it.*

 * What are the content models in HTML4 and are they different in HTML5?
+	* *In HTML4, there are 2 types of elements: Block and Inline.
+HTML5 emphasizes semantics and structure, so it has organized its elements into the categories of metadata, flow, sectioning, heading, phrasing, interactive & embedded*

 * Consider HTML5 as an open web platform.
 What are the building blocks of HTML5?
+	* *HTML, CSS and JavaScript*

 * Describe the difference between cookies, sessionStorage and localStorage.
+	* *Cookies are for storing small amounts of website data, such as a user name.
+HTML5 Web Storage is a faster, improved means of storing website data. sessionsStorage is for temporary data, and localStorage is for persistant data.*

 ## JS-Specific Questions